fumikito/Literally-WordPress/readme.txt

 = 0.9.3.0 =

-Refund place will be saved.
+* Refund price will be saved.
 Old partial refund(only event ticket) is detected information.
 You can fix them from `Literally WP > Refund History`.
+* Form template was added.
+If you have custom design, please check your own style.

 = 0.8 =